HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 Filebeat is a lightweight component for collecting and forwarding log data.
 Installed as a sidecar container on the SD pod, Filebeat monitors the SD log files or locations that you specify, collects log events, and forwards them to  Logstash for indexing and transformation.

-The sdv3-filebeat.yaml file defines a standard Service Director deployment for kubernetes cluster with Filebeat container attached as sidecar, it is setup to send log information to an ELK stack through Logstash.
-This deployment also defines a Service Director UI container and Filebeat sidecar container which also reads some log files through shared volumes.
+The sd-filebeat.yaml file defines a standard Service Director deployment for kubernetes cluster with Filebeat container attached as sidecar to SD-SP and another one to SD-UI, it is setup to send log information to an ELK stack through Logstash.
+This deployment  defines a Filebeat sidecar container which reads some log files through shared volumes.

 ![Kubernetes cluster](./docs/images/SD_elk2.png)